 Keeper Aide: Amazonia

-Shifts are available Tuesday, Wednesday and Friday from 8 a.m. to 3 p.m.
+Volunteers are needed to help animal care staff clean exhibits, prepare diets, make enrichment items and assist with other tasks as needed.
+Shifts are available Tuesday through Sunday from 8 a.m. to 3 p.m.
 Volunteers must be able to commit to at least one shift per week for a minimum of one year.

 Once provisionally accepted, you must complete mandatory online orientation and training.
 Additional training will be provided on the job.
 There is a probationary period for all keeper aides.

 These positions are highly competitive and there are limited spaces available.
 Submission of an application is not a guarantee of placement.
 Applicants will be interviewed by unit staff, and those who are provisionally accepted will undergo background checks, including fingerprinting, as a requirement for approval as a keeper aide.
 Once accepted, volunteers must submit proof of required vaccinations, including tetanus and a negative TB test, to the Zoo's health unit.